MPK9722/1st-homework/README.md

 In the following lines there is an explanation about the content of the repository.

 ## Scripts description
+In both the problem we are requested to solve a bunch of challenges provided by the site [**HackerRank.com**](https://www.hackerrank.com/dashboard) and to submit the codes we produce in order to pass some test.
+The challenge is considered solved only if every test is correctly passed obtainig the maximum score.

 ### Scripts.py

 This python file contains the code solution of each exercise provided by **HackerRank.com** site.
 The scripts are sorted **by category**, wich are:

 #### Problem 1

 * Introduction
 * Data Types
 * Strings